mohamed-chs/chatgpt-history-export-to-md/README.md

 # Your entire ChatGPT data in beautiful Markdown <img src="assets/images/markdown.png" alt="Markdown Logo" width="50"/>

-## You can now try out Word Clouds 🔡☁️ on your data !
+## You can now also try out Word Clouds 🔡☁️ on your data, see graphs 📈 of your prompt history, and get all your custom instructions 🤖 in one place !

 ![GitHub last commit](https://img.shields.io/github/last-commit/mohamed-chs/chatgpt-history-export-to-md)
 ![GitHub issues](https://img.shields.io/github/issues/mohamed-chs/chatgpt-history-export-to-md)